pbyrne84/DynamicReturnTypePlugin/README.md

 Configuration
 -------------
-Currently it looks for a file called dynamicReturnTypeMeta.json in the root of the project.
+Currently it looks for a files called dynamicReturnTypeMeta.json anywhere in the project.
+It also internally combines them to make a single project config.
 An example json file for the above test is

 ```json
 {
     "methodCalls": [